LadderToday/core/doc/Python-Debug-Node.md

 ------------------------

-The Python Debug Node is a wrapper class that automates the creation and maintenance of a running Smoke Debug Node.
-The Debug Node is a plugin for Smoke that allows realtime local modification of the chain state in a way that mimicks real world behaviors without corrupting a localally saved blockchain or propogating changes to the live chain.
+The Python Debug Node is a wrapper class that automates the creation and maintenance of a running Core Debug Node.
+The Debug Node is a plugin for Core that allows realtime local modification of the chain state in a way that mimicks real world behaviors without corrupting a localally saved blockchain or propogating changes to the live chain.